tjenni/lua-physical/README.md

 # lua-physical

-With this module one can do calculations with physical units, i.e.
+This lua module provides the classes and functions to do calculations with physical quantities.

 ```
 > require("physical")
 > a = 1.4 * _m